Table of Content

 Fine-Tuning vs. Other Techniques

-• Fine-tuning involves taking a pre-trained LLM and further training it on a smaller, task-specific dataset.
+1. Fine-Tuning: Fine-tuning involves taking a pre-trained LLM and further training it on a smaller, task-specific dataset.
 This technique allows the model to specialize in a specific task, improving its performance and consistency.
-Fine-tuning is highly effective for enterprise or domain-specific use cases, where accuracy, consistency, and domain knowledge are crucial.
+Fine-tuning is often effective for enterprise or domain-specific use cases, where accuracy, consistency, and domain knowledge are crucial.
 It also helps reduce hallucinations and aligns the model’s behavior with specific requirements.

-Advanced techniques like Parameter Efficient Fine Tuning (PEFT) and Low-Rank Adaptation (LORA) enhance the efficiency of the fine-tuning process by minimizing the number of parameters that require training.
+Advanced techniques like Parameter Efficient Fine Tuning (PEFT)—including methods such as Low-Rank Adaptation (LoRA), adapters, and prefix tuning—enhance the efficiency of the fine-tuning process by minimizing the number of parameters that require training.
 These methods offer significant benefits, including lower computational costs, faster training times, and the ability to maintain high performance.

 Integration with Existing Systems